 - It’s more exciting, depending on your personality, to actually choose which companies you want to be a part-owner of, and track them year over year.
 On the downside, it also takes more time.

-If you’re interested in learning more about dividend growth investing, I would recommend the dividend growth investing course of my friend Marco.
-Another good resource is the Dividend Growth Investor website.
+If you’re interested in learning more about dividend growth investing, I would recommend the Dividend Growth Investor website.

 Gold and Silver Bullion